 East: Busch Gardens

 The subject is improved with a 7,937 SF, 1-story single tenant restaurant building.
 The improvements are brick and drywall interior walls,

-up tar and gravel roof, masonry stucco exterior, on a concrete slab foundation.
+masonry construction, built up tar and gravel roof, masonry stucco exterior, on a concrete slab foundation.

 The interior improvements in the dining are a mixture of ceramic tile and exposed concrete slab (carpet has been removed), a mixture of

-walls, exposed truss ceilings and suspended light fixtures.
+brick/drywall/bead board walls, exposed truss ceilings and suspended light fixtures.

 The interior improvements of the kitchen area are ceramic tile floors, a mixture of ceramic tile and vinyl walls, exposed ceilings (ceiling tiles

 There are also 2 bathrooms with 7 fixtures each.
 The finish includes ceramic tile flooring with ceramic tile/ drywall walls and suspended ceiling

 NOTE: A portion of the ceiling in the dining room and the majority of the ceiling in the kitchen area is missing.
 The previous tenant removed

 most of the ceiling and removed the wiring that ran to the three (3) electrical boxes (there is currently no electricity).
 They also took all the FF&E

 including stoves, dishwashers, etc. The building is basically in a shell form where the buyer will have to replace a majority of the interior finish.